achronos0/php-httpsession/doc/Ini.md

 * `bool FALSE`: Stop processing.
 No further content will be parsed
 * other: Continue processing

-Using a custom data handler effectively disables `hierarchy` and gspecial key name processing ("name[]=value" and "name+=value").
+Using a custom data handler effectively disables `hierarchy` and special key name processing ("name[]=value" and "name+=value").

 Section and key names are provided verbatim as they appear in the content.